 The vast open and colourful landscapes of Namibia

-It is difficult to make a bad photo while travelling in Namibia.
+It is very difficult to make a bad photo while travelling in Namibia.
 The desert unravels its colours during the golden hour of sunrise and sunset when the whole area gets a deep orange glow.
 For miles around there is open space, there is silence, there is a lot of sand and in the distance you might hear the call of a jackal.

 The Fish River Canyon is the worlds 2nd largest canyon and is located in the southern part of Namibia.
 It’s a stunning place to visit, without large crowds and definitely a hidden gem in the Namibian desert that is well worth making a detour for.